01 of 10

 The quickest way across Canada is actually heading south in Ontario and continuing through the northern United States.
 But that would hardly be the Ultimate Canadian Road Trip, now would it?

-The stops included on this itinerary are mostly larger urban centres, assuming they will offer a wide variety of... hotels with occupancy.
+The stops included on this itinerary are mostly larger urban centers, assuming they will offer a wide variety of... hotels with occupancy.
 If you have a trailer or RV, be sure to know where you can park it overnight.
-There are lots of camp grounds across Canada but reservations are recommended for the popular ones.
-In addition, Wal-Mart Canada allows one night parking free of charge in its parking lots.
+There are lots of campgrounds across Canada but reservations are recommended for the popular ones.
+In addition, Wal-Mart Canada allows one-night parking free of charge in its parking lots.
 Read more about where to park overnight in Canada.